isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Clinical Biospecimen Data
 ==========================

-Patient case and sample information (includes clinical tables with patient demographic data, and biospecimen data with detailed sample information).
+Patient case and sample information (includes clinical tables with patient demographic data, and biospecimen data with detailed sample information.)

 Clinical
 --------

-Patient diagnosis, exposures, and demographic data along with Clinical Annotation can be found.

 Biospecimen
 ------------

 Information on cases tissue sample types, along with information on the generation process of data.